runspired/runspired.com/_posts/2024-11-27-what-im-working-on.md

 If you are curious I wrote up a length explanation of how this will work [here](https://github.com/emberjs/data/pull/9612/commits/3352349217368bdc9635175586bc06923273f7f1), which I plan to turn into an RFC soon after we ship 5.4

+The third point is solved by integration of the GC with the CachePolicy (we'd respect the soft-expiry as a retention policy more than likely, or add an explicit hook to make it fully configurable), as well as by the PersistedCache experiment.

 ## Thinking about Schemas

 When I first started talking about SchemaRecord (then called SchemaModel) I envisioned pairing it with an optional Schema DSL to make authoring schemas and types a quick unified experience.